 (C) An At-Risk Development qualifying under Tex.
-Gov’t Code §2306.6702(a)(5)(B) must meet one of the following requirements:
+Gov’t Code §2306.6702(a)(5)(B) must meet one of the requirements under clause (i) or (ii) of this subparagraph, and also meet the requirements under clause (iii) of this subparagraph:

 (i) Units to be Rehabilitated or Reconstructed must be owned by a public housing authority or a public facility corporation created by a public housing authority under Chapter 303, Local Government Code and received assistance under §9, United States Housing Act of 1937 (42 U.S.C. section 1437g); or

-(ii) Units to be Rehabilitated or Reconstructed must have been disposed of or demolished by a public housing authority in the two-year period preceding the Application for housing tax credits; and
+(ii) Units to be Rehabilitated or Reconstructed must have been proposed to be disposed of or demolished, or already disposed or demolished, by a public housing authority or public facility corporation created by a public housing authority under Chapter 303, Local Government Code and received assistance under §9, United States Housing Act of 1937 (42 U.S.C. section 1437g) in the two-year period preceding the Application for housing tax credits; and

 (iii) For Developments including Units to be Reconstructed, the Application will be categorized as New Construction; and